Large allocations of WNA resources are considered on a semi-annual basis. The next deadline for submissions is December 23, 2016.

 Computational Experiments.
 Describe the computational experiments needed to address the Science Objectives.
 The description should clearly indicate the number and type of experiments and how they relate to the scientific objectives.
 Be sure to justify the model configuration choices such as grid size, time steps, simulated time span, ensemble size, and parameter choices.
 References on the selection of the ensemble size are strongly encouraged.
 Without an adequate justification of the model configuration the Panel may reduce or deny your computing request.

 Code Performance.
 Documentation on program code performance (e.g., timings, performance monitoring tools) should be included; you may refer to a web page detailing code performance.
 Describe how flexible your code is in the number of processors it can use and why you may choose a particular number.
 The WRAP will evaluate the likelihood that a request can scale up its production runs based on this information.
-Information on the portability of the code to other platforms may also be very useful to the WRAP; requestors are strongly encouraged to provide this information about the code and the team’s knowledge/use of other HPC computers similar to Yellowstone.
+Information on the portability of the code to other platforms may also be very useful to the WRAP; requestors are strongly encouraged to provide this information about the code and the team’s knowledge/use of other HPC computers similar to Cheyenne.

 Resource Requirements.
 Provide a table summarizing the resources required for each experimental configuration and the complete set of computational experiments.
 This should include the number of core-hours needed and, if required, the terabytes of data destined for the High-performance storage system (HPSS).
 The table should be accompanied by a narrative that elaborates on how you arrived at the numbers in the table and describes any needs for project disk space or data analysis and visualization resources as detailed below.